Are you ready

 Thank you to Mr Chris Carlile (Assistant Secretary, Hearing Services Program), Ms Skye Rogers (Director, HSP Hearing Policy) and Ms Raelene Johnston (Dept. of Human Services).

-We also had two days of meetings in Canberra, in October, as members of the Hearing Health Sector Alliance.
+We also spent two days in Canberra, in October, as members of the Hearing Health Sector Alliance.